- ★ ★ ★ ★ ★ 136 reviews

 + The authentic lunch is included on tour.

-+ Around 12:00 NOON, finish the 2-day-tour at the hotel in Can Tho City.
+End the tour+ Around 2:00 PM, finish the 2-day-tour at the hotel in Can Tho City.

-136 reviews on “A Can Tho Trip to the Fullest in 2-Day
+136 reviews on “A Can Tho Trip to the Fullest in 2-Day”

 This 2-day Can Tho tour was one of the best travel decisions I made in Vietnam.
 From the peaceful wetlands to the lively floating market, it gave me the perfect mix of nature, culture, and warm local encounters — all guided by the wonderful Lam, who made everything feel seamless and personal.